Move Over Probiotics

 “Probiotics are believed to prevent bacterial translocation by stabilizing the intestinal barrier and stimulating proliferation of the intestinal epithelium, mucus secretion, and motility"

-”It is now well established that the probiotic strains commercially available are not actually commensals, let alone constitute an appreciable portion of the gut microbiome.
+”It is now well established that the probiotic strains commercially available are NOT actually commensals, let alone constitute an appreciable portion of the gut microbiome.
 That is, they are not strictly seeding, but more passing through and are considered to be transient species”

 "The use of Probiotics… can dominate and thus reduce other important beneficial bacteria species.
 It is crucial in the rebalancing period to ensure that the composition of the Gut microbe community remains relatively equal during growth to ensure long-term sustainable benefits."

-A probiotic NEEDS something to eat so they can ferment the food and pass it onto your own beneficial bacteria.
+A PROBIOTIC capsule is essentially a capsule full of good bacteria strains which can support existing beneficial bacteria in your gut… HOWEVER it NEEDS something to eat so they can ferment the food and pass it onto your own beneficial bacteria.
 They are a very short-term intervention to support a long-term deficiency.

 What your Gut REALLY NEEDS is PREBIOTICS — food high in fibre — basically fertilizer for the good bacteria that live inside your gut.
 The bonus of this is that it is definitely cheaper, and more beneficial, to include prebiotic and probiotic foods in your diet.